bchareyre/yade-mpi/doc/sphinx/introduction.rst

 .. figure:: fig/dispatch-loop.*
 	:width: 13cm

 	Chain of functors producing and accepting certain types.
-In the case shown, the ``Ig2`` functors produce :yref:`Dem3DofGeom` instances from all handled :yref:`Shape` combinations; the ``Ig2`` functor produces :yref:`FrictMat`.
+In the case shown, the ``Ig2`` functors produce :yref:`ScfGeom` instances from all handled :yref:`Shape` combinations; the ``Ig2`` functor produces :yref:`FrictMat`.
 The constitutive law functor ``Law2`` accepts the combination of types produced.
 Note that the types are stated in the functor's class names.

 .. note::
 	When Yade starts, O.engines is filled with a reasonable default list, so that it is not strictly necessary to redefine it when trying simple things.
 The default scene will handle spheres, boxes, and facets with :yref:`frictional<FrictMat>` properties correctly, and adjusts the timestep dynamically.
 You can find an example in simple-scene-default-engines.py.